Studying earth sciences at Carleton University provides the student with total immersion in a small, well-equipped department.

 - Dean’s Summer Research Internships (DSRI)

 - Internship-Carleton University Research Experience for Undergraduate Students (I-CUREUS)

 Earth sciences is a regulated profession in the province of Ontario and in most other areas of the country.
 The Association of Professional Geoscientists of Ontario (APGO) is the local governing body.
+We offer programs which meet the APGO's knowledge requirements.
 After graduation, alumni can apply to the APGO to work toward the P.Geo. designation.